dumbie/NewsScroll/Readme.md

 If you appreciate my project and want to support me with my projects you can make a donation through https://donation.arnoldvink.com

 ## Changelog
+v3.0.0.0 (2021)
+- Rebuild application in Xamarin for Android and iOS support.

 v2.0.0.0 (1-April-2018)
 - First official test release.